 - Document the Condition of Your Car before Pick Up

-Make time to really inspect your car before you send it off on the carrier and make note any visible damage or mechanical problems.
-Take well-lit photos from several different angles, and make sure your camera’s date setting are accurate.
+Make time to really inspect your car before you send it off on the carrier and make the note of any visible damage or mechanical problems.
+Take well-lit photos from several different angles, and make sure your camera’s date setting is accurate.
 The damage for the industry as a whole is under 3%, so the odds are in your favor.
 Still, it never hurts to have documentation, even if you probably won’t need it.

 - Remove All Personal Items from Your Vehicle

-Your car needs to be emptied completely before it is loaded onto the a carrier.
+Your car needs to be emptied completely before it is loaded onto a carrier.
 There are many reasons you can’t keep your stuff in your vehicle while it’s on the carrier and they all involve safety.
 The extra weight can impede a clear line of sight when loading/unloading your vehicle, and your items can move around during transport and be damaged.

 - Pick-Up and Delivery

 Be clear on how and where your car will be loaded.
 You may opt for door-to-door auto transport or terminal to terminal.
 Check with your carrier to see if they can navigate to your business or residence.
 Difficult driveways and narrow streets are some of these issues that could make door-to-door delivery problematic, so you might need to meet the carrier at an agreed-upon location.